 Courtney Bates is the now teenaged kid who witnessed the Slumber Party Massacre.
 She is troubled by dreams of a power drill wielding maniac.
 She and the girl band she plays in go away for the weekend to rehearse.
 Courtney invites Matt, the guy she is interested in along, while two other guys also turn up.
 While they are partying, Courtney’s nightmares increase to the point where she is having difficulty distinguishing reality.
 The maniac, wielding a combination electric guitar and power drill, then emerges from her dreams and begins attacking everybody.

 The Slumber Party Massacre (1982) was another entry in the 1980s slasher movie cycle.
 It was regarded in a number of quarters (in my opinion wrongly so) as a feminist response to the slasher film due to the fact that it was a directed by a woman and written by another woman who was a political activist.
-It appears to have been a modest enough success that Concorde (the production company of Roger Corman at the time) spun off three sequels, beginning with this and followed by Slumber Party Massacre III (1990), as well as the later Slumber Party Massacre IV/Cheerleader Massacre (2003).
+It appears to have been a modest enough success that Concorde (the production company of Roger Corman at the time) spun off three sequels, beginning with this and followed by Slumber Party Massacre III (1990), as well as the later Slumber Party Massacre IV/Cheerleader Massacre (2003) and a remake of the original with Slumber Party Massacre (2021).
 In following with the quasi-feminist associations of the original, all three sequels are also directed by women.
 In this case, it was Deborah Brock who subsequently went onto direct Andy Colby’s Incredible Adventure (1988) and another sequel Rock’n’Roll High School Forever (1991) for Corman, although has since disappeared.

 The Slumber Party Massacre was a routine slasher entry in all ways; by contrast, this sequel frequently enters into the realm of the absurd.
 The closest comparison might be to the ridiculous laughfest that was Silent Night, Deadly Night 2 (1987) in comparison to its predecessor Silent Night, Deadly Night (1984).
 For one, there is next to no connection to the first film beyond Crystal Bernard supposedly being the sister of one of the girls who was in the original.
 Some scenes from the original are seen in flashback to justify the connection.
 Moreover though, both are very different types of films – more on that in a moment.